WELCOME STAFF AND READERS OF THE NORTH

 As an enigmatic survivor of child abuse I had no choice but to

+survivor.
 My needs and problems as a survivor were enigmatic in

 the sense that present-day scientists could not understand how

 child abuse had affected me.
-I had to learn the cutting-edges of the social and
+I had to learn the cutting-edges of

 But over 30 years ago I dropped out of college for reasons which

-related to early child abuse; and it took me decades to heal
+all related to early child abuse; and it took me decades to heal

 My most important discovery was that the social and psychological

-abuse had affected me with an enigmatic dissociation.
+child abuse had affected me with an enigmatic dissociation.
 This

 Progress is part of science.
 Progress means there are always

-until sometime in the future.
+understand until sometime in the future.
 Otherwise, there would be

 no need for research.
 An honest science vigorously pursues

 enigmatic phenomena.
 But first the science has to acknowledge its

 There was a point in my life when I had to acknowledge that child

+understand.
 I had no choice but to pursue the unknown and make a

 discovery.
-I had to accept possibilities, and be open; that is what scientists and
+I had to accept possibilities, and be open; that is

-fragments.
+the fragments.
 And I saw beauty in science once again; and that

 Published in the Humboldt State University Lumberjack